Wichita City Council approves new development near Riverfront Stadium

 “I prefer to under-promise and over-deliver,” said Jordan Kobrtiz, Wind Surge CEO.
 “I think last year it was somewhere in between 100 and 120 events total, and we do hope to get to the level of 150 to 175 over [a] period of time.
 That’s not in [the]development agreement.
 It is a goal.”

 “I did think it was more than just a goal.
-I thought it was a little bit of a community promise that we were making there,” said Councilman Jeff Blubaugh, District 4.
+I thought it was a little bit of a community promise that we were making there,” Council member Jeff Blubaugh said.

-“If we keep falling short in attendance in paying back the STAR (sales tax and revenue) bonds, we will be paying out of our general fund,” said Councilman Mike Hoheisel, District 3.
+“If we keep falling short in attendance in paying back the STAR (sales tax and revenue) bonds, we will be paying out of our general fund,” Council member Mike Hoheisel.

-“If Wind Surge owners don’t want to pony up and follow through on their development plans to build retail space around the ball stadium, then use this money (holds up a $2 bill) to buy the land back and find someone else willing to do it,” said Celeste Racette, Save Century Two.
+“If Wind Surge owners don’t want to pony up and follow through on their development plans to build retail space around the ball stadium, then use this money (holds up a $2 bill) to buy the land back and find someone else willing to do it,” said Racette.

 Others who live blocks away from the stadium feel the investment is worth it to attract and retain talented people to the area and argue that there needs to be a public component in order to have private development.

 “Those people are buying things.
-They’re going to restaurants, they’re going to the shops, they’re creating sales tax, sales tax is what’s used to fund our government,” said Sean Weaver.
+They’re going to restaurants, they’re going to the shops, they’re creating sales tax, sales tax is what’s used to fund our government,” Sean Weaver said.